High altitude travel tips

 WHY ARE WE AFFECTED BY HIGH ALTITUDE?

-As at sea level, the percentage of oxygen in the air remains 21 % at high altitude.
-Yet, because of the low barometric pressure, the air is "thinner".
+The sea level percentage of oxygen in the air (21%) remains 21 % at high altitude, remains 21 % at high altitude.
+Yet, the air is "thinner" because of the low barometric pressure.
 Some individuals do not have the capacity to adapt immediately to this lower pressure of oxygen that enters our lungs.
-When supplementary oxygen is given, it actually is increasing the concentration of the gas in the lungs, compensating the deficit of oxygen that is required by the organism to metabolize nutrients and convert them into energy.
+When supplementary oxygen is given, it increases the concentration of the gas in the lungs, compensating for the deficit of oxygen that the organism requires to metabolize nutrients and convert them into energy.

-Knowledge of what precautions should be taken is very useful for any change from one environment to another.
-Don't be afraid of high altitude, but be well informed and take precautions.
+Knowledge of what precautions should be taken is very useful when changing environments.
+Don't be afraid of high altitude; be well informed and take precautions.

-Exaggerated fear constitutes stress and therefore a great loss of energy.
+Exaggerated fear constitutes stress and, therefore, a significant loss of energy.
+Please don't waste your energy; it is fundamental to adaptation!

-DON'T BE AFRAID OF HIGH ALTITUDE, HAVE A KNOWLEDGE OF IT...
+DON'T BE AFRAID OF HIGH ALTITUDE, HAVE KNOWLEDGE OF IT...
 AND ENJOY YOUR STAY!!!

 @Copyright 1/24/96 IPPA - La Paz, Bolivia